-Octets: 0 or 6
+Octets: 0 or 6 0 or 2

 Figure 9-788eh—Common Info field of the Basic variant Multi-Link element format

 TGbe editor: Add the following text in P116L8 of 11be draft 0.4 as follows:

+The condition for the presence of the Medium Synchronization Delay Information subfield in the Common Info field is defined in 35.3.13.7 (Medium synchronization recovery procedure).
+The format of the Medium Synchronization Delay Information subfield is defined in Figure 9-788ex (Medium Synchronization Delay Information field format).

+B0 B7 B8 B11 B12 B15